JimLynchCodes/veggie-bounce/README.md

 ---

 ### Special Thanks
-I'd like to thank some people for helping to make this game possible.
+I'd like to thank the following people for helping to make this game possible.

 **Matthew Gabor** - Matt has been a good friend of mine for a while.
 He initially pulled me into objective-C programming when I so stubbornly only wanted to use Adobe AIR for mobile apps.
 He also brought Spritekit to my attention and provided me with training materials that gave me the competence in Spritekit quirks and api to build this game.
 He was also there to listen as I bounced ideas off of him and gave me the feedback I needed to keep going.
 Thanks Matt.